Verizon/sbt-rig/README.md

 }

 ```

+These values enable your build to meet the maven central requirements for publishing.

 In addition to the following plugins are provided by `sbt-rig` but are not explicitly enabled by default.
 These are optional, and you may never use them.